 Now, it’s time to talk about the actual process of developing your EDM strategy.
 Keep in mind that the following steps will differ depending on how far along you are on your data management journey and the existing tech stack you’ve got.
 Some steps might have to be done in parallel or in a slightly different order.

-However, no matter what your unique situation is, you can definitely use the below process as a guideline and to get a better idea about what awaits you.
+However, no matter what your unique situation is, you can definitely use the process below as a guideline and to get a better idea about what awaits you.

 1. Assess Current Situation

 Often, everything starts with assessing your current data practices, capabilities, and weak spots.
-Here, your IT team will need to get a clear understanding of how data flows through your organization, what sources are used and which aren’t but might be beneficial.
-This step will set the stage for an effective data management.
+Here, your IT team will need to get a clear understanding of how data flows through your organization, what sources are used, and which aren’t but might be beneficial.
+This step will set the stage for effective data management.

 Of course, assessing your current situation might be quite time-consuming.
 In particular, if you work with a lot of digital information and are only getting started with systemizing your approach to it.
 Nonetheless, don’t rush this step, as it will ensure that the final result truly caters to your unique needs and challenges.